China eyes yuan, infrastructure deals on Li's Britain trip

 Cameron expressed his support for this when he was in Beijing in December, riling the EU executive which rejected the move as premature.

-On the Greek leg of Li’s trip, there will also be infrastructure and energy agreements, and China will encourage Chinese companies to participate in Greece’s privatization program, Gao said.
+On the Greek leg of Li’s trip, there will also be infrastructure and energy agreements, and China will encourage Chinese companies to participate in Greece’s privatisation programme, Gao said.

 She declined to provide details on any of the deals that could be signed in Britain or Greece, saying it would be a “surprise”.

-China’s Cosco Group and four other suitors have been short listed as potential buyers of a majority stake in Piraeus Port Authority OLP, Greek privatization agency HRADF said last week.
+China’s Cosco Group and four other suitors have been shortlisted as potential buyers of a majority stake in Piraeus Port Authority OLP, Greek privatisation agency HRADF said last week.
+(Reporting by Ben Blanchard; Editing by Jeremy Laurence)